 The United States beat Panama 2-0 in front of more than 40,000 loud and delightful fans in Seattle.
-They are now on top of the CONCACAF World Cup qualification table with a game in hand on Mexico.
+They are now top of the CONCACAF World Cup qualification table with a game in hand on Mexico.
 Just to be clear, they are not Spain and they have not cemented their World Cup qualification just yet.
-But after this latest performance, USA fans should feel something they're not used to feeling: Contentment with the state of the team.
+But after this latest performance, USA fans should feel something they're not very used to: pretty content with the state of the team.

-Over the last two weeks, the United States has played four matches and the improvement from game to game has been consistent and as clear as a Jermaine Jones yellow card.
-First, they played a friendly against Belgium and were simply outplayed by a very talented team, losing 4-2.
-Four days later, they played a friendly against a second-choice Germany squad and got off to a great start before defensive errors forced the team to scramble to hold on for a 4-3 win.
+Over the last two weeks, the United States have played four matches and the improvement from game to game has been both consistent and as clear as a Jermaine Jones yellow card.
+First, they played a friendly against Belgium and were simply outplayed by a very talented team.
+They lost 4-2.
+Four days later, they played a friendly against a second-choice Germany squad and got off to a great start before being forced to scramble to hold on for a 4-3 win due to defensive errors.

-Five days after that, the USA again got off to a very comfortable start in their World Cup qualifier at Jamaica.
-But a defensive gaffe result in a late goal for Jamaica, before defender Brad Evans scored a goal in the second minute of injury time to reclaim the lead.
-The United States won 2-1 for their first ever World Cup qualifier win in Jamaica.
+Five days after that, a World Cup qualifier at Jamaica.
+They again got off to a very comfortable start only to have a defensive gaffe result in a very late goal for Jamaica before defender Brad Evans took the win back for the USA with a goal in the second minute of injury time.
+They won 2-1, their first World Cup qualifier win in Jamaica ever.

-And now four days after that, the team beat Panama with a clean sheet and a goal in each half to go on top of the table with 10 points from five matches.
-The subconscious comparison to Mexico's purgatory of scoreless draws (three in three home matches and four overall) makes the USA's position look even better.
-But there are no comparisons necessary to decide that the United States is taking steps toward being something other than infuriating.
+And now four days after that, beat Panama with a clean sheet and a goal in each half to go top of the table with 10 points from five matches.
+The subconscious comparison to Mexico's purgatory of scoreless draws (three in three home matches and four overall) makes the USA's position look even better, but there are no comparisons necessary to decide that the United States are taking steps towards being something other than infuriating.

 Just look at these goals.
 First, Jozy Altidore's in the 36th minute: